 How Streaming Data Works: Your Gateway To Real-Time Data Processing & Analysis

-Understanding the working of streaming data not only provides a glimpse into its capabilities but also explains how it has become an important component in modern data management.
+Understanding the workings of streaming data not only provides a glimpse into its capabilities but also explains how it has become an important component in modern data management.
 Let’s look at its underlying process:

 Step 1: Data Capture